Overview of Nerve Damage & Healing

 The nerve carries its signal by allowing some of these channels or gates to open up briefly and facilitate the quick rush of ions through the cell membrane.
 This inflow occurs when the electrical charge changes which will open some of these channels allowing ions to temporarily rush in and out.
 When the message passes this section of membrane, the gates close and the pumps on the membrane restore the original ion concentrations.
 Novocain or Lidocaine temporarily blocks the nerve impulse by preventing the nerve membrane from allowing ions in or out.

 Some nerves have an insulating sheath present just like typical insulated wires.
 This sheath is called the myelin sheath and is made up of Schwann cells in the peripheral nerves and oligodendrocytes in the central nervous system nerves.
 This insulation can be damaged by compression just as the nerve membrane itself can be injured.
-Damage will delay or prevent the message or signal from travelling down the nerve.
+Damage will delay or prevent the message or signal from traveling down the nerve.

 There are generally three types of mechanical injury that can occur to a nerve; compression such as from a disc herniation, blunt impact (this can also occur from a disc herniation) and finally, a stretch injury.
 Stretch injuries occur from an arm or leg stretching beyond normal limits such as an arm forcefully stretched due to fall onto an object.
 If a nerve is stretched, it may simply recoil to its original length when the stretching force is released or the nerve may completely snap, similar to the stretch and snap of a rubber band.
 In general, a nerve can stretch about 6% of its length without injury.
 A stretch of more than 15% of the nerve’s length will cause irreversible damage.

-The block of a nerve membrane prevents the signal from travelling up or down the nerve.
+The block of a nerve membrane prevents the signal from traveling up or down the nerve.
 This would result in numbness of the area served by the nerve or weakness of the muscle supplied by the injured nerve.
 A good example is foot numbness resultant from a herniated disc causing an L5 nerve injury.
 Foot drop is the inability to raise up the foot due to the muscle weakness caused by blocked signal from the L5 nerve (occasionally the L4 nerve).

 An unintended impulse that spontaneous occurs from the “leaky” or injured membrane (called an ectopic stimulation) will produce symptoms from that nerve just as if the far end of the nerve had been stimulated.
 A good example of this is foot pain due to an L4-5 herniated disc.
 Nobody has put a nail through the foot but nonetheless, the foot is still painful due to the injury of this nerve in the spinal canal.
 The brain cannot distinguish between stimulation of this nerve at the level of the foot vs. stimulation of this same nerve at the level of the lumbar disc.

-A nerve injury may have the possibility of significant recovery after the initial trauma or may never recover.
+A peripheral nerve injury may have the possibility of significant recovery after the initial trauma or may never recover.
 Recovery depends upon the type of nerve injury.
 Unless there has been an obvious direct injury to the nerve (a knife or a gunshot wound), it is impossible to know what type of injury has occurred to the nerve.
 That is; was only the nerve cell damaged, only the insulation damaged or the entire nerve and insulation both been damaged?
 This makes a difference in healing potential.
 Unfortunately, MRIs are not powerful enough to look at microscopic anatomy to determine the type of injury to the nerve.

 The only way to know if the nerve will heal is to provide it the best environment to heal and then wait.
 Many times this means surgical decompression if a disc herniation or a large bone spur compresses the nerve.
 After decompression, only time will tell what injury the nerve had suffered and what recovery is possible.